-Q Thank you, Mrs King.

-I'm going to move on now to complete the chapter of evidence involving your daughter's treatment, and then we'll move on to reflect about some of these things.
-But you indicate that your daughter remained as an inpatient, I think, for a few more weeks.
-How did her treatment progress during that time?
-This would be the time she's having the high-dose chemotherapy.
+Q Thank you, Mrs King.I'm going to move on now to complete the chapter of evidence involving your treatment, and then we'll move on to reflect about some of these things.
+But you indicate that your think, for a few more weeks.
+How did treatment progress during that time?
+This would be the time having the high-dose chemotherapy.

-A So, there was risks of complication to do with her liver, and we were told it would be about 40 percent chance.
-It turns out she did get this complication with her liver.
+A So, there was risks of complication to do with liver, and we were told it would be about 40 percent chance.
+It turns out did get this complication with liver.
 So, that needed additional treatment.
-And then at that point, she got an infection a really bad infection.
-We were told to expect that she would get temperatures, she would get chills, she would be feeling-- she would be vomiting constantly, she'd have diarrhoea; we knew that was all going to happen, but then she got the liver complication and the infection on top of that, and it floored her.
-She was incredibly unwell, quite scarily unwell at this stage.
+And then at that point, got an infection a really bad infection.
+We were told to expect that would get temperatures, would get chills, would be feeling-- would be vomiting constantly, have diarrhoea; we knew that was all going to happen, but then got the liver complication and the infection on top of that, and it floored was incredibly unwell, quite scarily unwell at this stage.
 So, a lot of back and forth of trying to work out what this infection was.

-She spiked a temperature overnight and her sats dropped - that is her oxygen saturation had dropped - and her heart rate had gone up.
-So, they put her onto O2 because it seemed the infection was in her lungs, she was crackling in her lungs.
-So, they were trying to work out-- I think she had ultrasounds, I think she had X-rays, but they couldn't work out what kind of an infection it was to know what treatment to give her.
+spiked a temperature overnight and sats dropped - that is oxygen saturation had dropped heart rate had gone up.
+So, - and they put onto O2 because it seemed the infection was in lungs, was crackling in lungs.
+So, they were trying to work out-- I think had ultrasounds, I think had X-rays, but they couldn't work out what kind of an infection it was to know what treatment to give .
 So, they went to broad spectrum antibiotics, but they weren't making any difference to this.

 Over the next few days, they did a various number of tests.
-There was a lot of discussion as to whether they moved her up to HDU or whether they keep her on the oncology ward.
-HDU would have been wonderful for the respiratory infection, but it might not have been able to manage the oncology treatment that she needed.
-And so, they decided that - if she stayed as she was - she was going to stay on oncology but, if her breathing got even, worse she was going to move to HDU.
-So, there was a lot of consultations back and forth as to how they thought she was doing, as to whether she needed to move at that stage.
+There was a lot of discussion as to whether they moved up to HDU or whether they on the oncology ward.
+HDU keep would have been wonderful for the respiratory infection, but it might not have been able to manage the oncology treatment that needed.
+And so, they decided that - if stayed as was - was going to stay on oncology but, if breathing got even, worse was going to move to HDU.
+So, there was a lot of consultations back and forth as to how they thought was doing, as to needed to move at that whether stage.

-In the end we had to take her off the ward to go and get this-- I can't remember what it was called, when they probed down into the lungs to take a sample of the fluid in her lungs.
-So, she had to get taken off the ward.
-My husband carried her with a mask on.
-He says he pretty much ran through the hospital to get her up there to get that sample taken.
-She had to be mildly sedated to do it.
-They didn't want to anesthetize her properly because they were worried that her sats were so low that she'd be in a coma, they wouldn't be able to bring her back 'round, and then she'd definitely be in ICU at that stage.
+In the end we had to take off the ward to go and get this-- I can't remember what it was called, when they probed down into the lungs to lungs. take a sample of the fluid in had to get taken off the ward.
+So, My husband carried with a mask on.
+He says he pretty much ran through the hospital to get up there to get that sample taken. had to be mildly sedated to do it.
+They didn't want to anesthetize properly because they were worried that sats were so low that be in a coma, they wouldn't be able to bring back 'round, and then definitely be in ICU at that stage.
 So, they wanted just to do a light sedation to see if they could get this sample taken.